Domain wall competition in the Chern insulating regime of twisted bilayer graphene: Introduction

-Such `orbital Chern insulators' (OCIs) emerge in TBG near the magic angle as follows.
-Absent interactions, there are two nearly-flat bands (each fourfold degenerate due to spin and valley.)
+The emergence of such `orbital Chern insulators' (OCIs) near the magic angle can be roughly understood as follows.
+Absent interactions, there are two nearly-flat bands (each fourfold degenerate due to spin and valley flavors).
 At charge neutrality, these touch at a pair of Dirac points (DPs), near which the spectrum is similar to monolayer graphene but with a renormalized Fermi velocity \cite{Bistritzer}.
-However, in hBN-aligned TBG, these DPs are gapped \cite{jung2015origin} due to the substrate-induced sublattice splitting, leading to bands with $|C| = 1$~\cite{bultinck2020mechanism,zhang2019twisted}.
+However, in hBN-aligned TBG, these DPs are gapped \cite{jung2015origin} due to the substrate-induced sublattice splitting, often leading to bands with $|C| = 1$~\cite{bultinck2020mechanism,zhang2019twisted}.
 Spontaneous polarization of a subset of these bands due to interactions can thus give rise to a QAHE.
 The relevant energetics are reminiscent of that in quantum Hall ferromagnets (QHFM), but are modified by the presence of a lattice~\cite{QHFMChern}.
 Detailed Hartree-Fock (HF) studies~\cite{bultinck2020mechanism,LiuHF2019,bultinck2_2019,Xi2019,Yi2020,zhang2019twisted,lin2019,Xie,Cea,Lin} indicate that the valley-polarized state is favoured (though alternatives have been proposed~\cite{kwan2020excitonic,stefanidis2020excitonic}).

-The $\sim$2\% lattice mismatch between hBN and graphene spatially modulates the coupling of the substrate to the two graphene sublattices~\cite{Lin,cea2020hBN}.
-The length scale associated with the hBN slipping in and out of registry with the graphene sheet is similar to the moir\'e scale $a_\textrm{M}$ set by the inter-layer twist angle.
-(Near the magic angle, $a_\textrm{M}\sim 14~\text{nm}$.)
-Hence, we can view the hBN as providing a potential that couples to the different Chern bands, with a characteristic length scale on the order of $a_\textrm{M}$.
-When the strength of the hBN substrate potential is much smaller than the interaction scale, we expect Imry-Ma domains \cite{Imry_Ma} to form on length scales large compared to that of the substrate variation~\cite{thomson}.
+The actual situation encountered experimentally is likely more involved than the intuitive picture painted above.
+For example, the precise form of the substrate coupling is complicated by the fact that graphene and hBN have a $\sim$2\% lattice mismatch and generically form their own alignment-dependent moir\'e pattern~\cite{Lin,cea2020hBN,macdonald2021}.
+For small deviations away from a low-order commensurate superstructure, large regions (greater than the TBG moir\'e scale $a_\textrm{M}\sim 14~\text{nm}$) emerge which are distinguished by the local properties of the single-particle bands, in particular the assignment of Chern numbers~\cite{macdonald2021}.
+Other factors such as lattice imperfections and relaxation can also contribute to the spatial variations.
+Therefore in the presence of hBN-alignment, we generally expect electron interactions to locally polarize the TBG bands into large domains differing by quantum numbers such a Chern number and valley polarization.

 Boundaries between such domains host topologically-protected gapless modes.
 These domain walls (DWs) are our focus below---note that these are distinct from the helical states that have been observed between AB/BA stacking regions in an electric field~\cite{huang2018}.

 Similar DWs in QHFMs have been studied previously ~\cite{ Falko:1999p1,Mitra:2003p1,NematicValleyPRB2010, Kumar, NematicDWFullTheory, DanonIsingDW} and have been visualized on the surface of bismuth via scanning tunneling microscopy (STM)~\cite{NematicDWExpt}.
 As in QHFMs, DWs in magic-angle TBG generically host a pair of gapless dispersing one-dimensional modes.
 However, as we show here, in certain parameter regimes the edge modes of energetically stable DWs in TBG are chiral (co-propagating) rather than counter-propagating.
 Hence universal aspects of chiral Luttinger liquid physics can emerge in this setting, that are absent in QHFM-DWs due to corrections from interactions between counter-propagating modes~\cite{NematicDWFullTheory}.